tgm-labs/scripts/ssl/README.md

 - **Nginx Configuration Errors**: If Nginx fails to reload, check the error messages and verify configuration syntax and port allocations.

 - **SSL Certificate Issues**: If Certbot fails to obtain or renew certificates, ensure your domain's DNS settings are correct and that the domain points to your server's IP address.

-- **Cloudflare IP Updates**: If you encounter issues related to IP address restrictions, verify that the Cloudflare IP addresses have been correctly updated in the Nginx configuration.